 Owensboro, Kentucky, Dairy and Grain Farmer

 John is a full-time farmer with a dairy and grain operation.
 He has served as the past state chair of the Kentucky Farm Bureau Young Farmers Committee.
 He is a director and past president of the Daviess County Farm Bureau, chair of the Kentucky Farm Bureau’s second district, past president of Kentucky Holstein Cattle Club and a member of the Daviess County Extension Board.
-He is a former state president of the Kentucky FFA and a currently serves as the District 2 Chairman, the Daviess County Extension Council, Deacon at Pleasant Grove Baptist Church, former member of the Owensboro Farm Credit Advisory Committee.
+He is a former state president of the Kentucky FFA and currently serves as the District 2 Chairman, the Daviess County Extension Council, Deacon at Pleasant Grove Baptist Church, and a former member of the Owensboro Farm Credit Advisory Committee.
 John received a degree in Animal Science from the University of Kentucky.
-He is currently serving as the Board’s Vice Chair and Chairs the Risk Management Committee.
-He previously served on the Board’s Governance Committee.
+He is currently serving as the Board’s Vice Chair and Chairs the Risk Management Committee and serves on the Governance Committee.

 De Graff, Ohio, Grain Farmer

 Lowell and his son raise grain on more than 1,100 acres in central Ohio.
 He is a retired General Superintendent with Thomas and Marker Construction.
 He is a member of the Ohio Farm Bureau, the Ohio Soybean Association, the American Soybean Association, Boggs Masonic Lodge #292 and De Graff United Methodist Church.
 Lowell received a Bachelor of Science in Agriculture Education from The Ohio State University.
-Lowell serves on the Board's Governance Committee and is a member of the AgriBank District Farm Credit Council.
+Lowell currently serves as the Governance Committee Chair and serves on the Risk Management Committee.
 Prior to being elected to the Farm Credit Mid-America Board, he served on the Bellefontaine Advisory Committee.

 Somerset, Ohio, Grain, Hay, Pig and Cattle Farmer (Chairman of the Board)

 Andrew is a full-time family farmer.
 He raises corn, soybeans, wheat and forages.
 He is a contract swine grower.
 He has a wean-to-finish gilt operation.
 He and his children also raise cattle and sell farm-to-freezer beef.
 He is a member of Ohio Pork Producers, Fairfield Christian Church, and the Farm Bureau.
 He received a Bachelor’s Degree in Agribusiness from Wilmington College of Ohio.
 He is a past director of The Ohio Farm Bureau and county Farm Bureau.
-At Farm Credit Mid-America he previously served as the Risk Management Committee Chair, Human Resources Committee Chair, Board of Directors Vice Chair, and now currently serves as Board of Directors Chair.
+At Farm Credit Mid-America, he serves as the Board of Directors Chair and serves on the Human Resources Committee.

 Camden, Ohio, Grain, Cattle, and Sheep Farmer